benmvp/slides/2019/reactathon/react-eco.md

 - The React Dev Tools are super helpful in debugging React components
 - You just browse the React component tree just like the DOM tree
   * And you can look at the component props as well as the state
+  * Keeps improving to provide more debugging capability
+  * Just recently with the release of React 16.5 enabling performance debugging
 - Available for Chrome & Firefox.
 Sorry Edge users.
-- And just recently with the release of React 16.5 enabling performance debugging

 /////
 <!-- .slide: data-background="url(../../img/nav-react/erin-simmons-382355-sea-life-unsplash.jpg) no-repeat center" data-background-size="cover" -->